abhchand/vanilla-tree-viewer/README.md

 ## <a name="highlighting-other-languages"></a>Highlighting Other Languages

-If you require syntax highlighting for any language not supported by default, you'll have to include the syntax definitions from `Highlight.js` manually.
+If you require syntax highlighting for any language not supported by default, you'll have to manually include the syntax definitions from `Highlight.js`.

-Be sure to include this _after_ sourcing the `VanillaTreeViewer` script
+See the [available list of language syntax definitions](https://cdnjs.com/libraries/highlight.js/10.4.1) supported by `highlight.js`.

 For **example**, highlighting ActionScript: